Statistics on the Value and Importance of Intellectual Property

 - Getting a patent could help you stay in business: firms that applied for at least one patent have a 14% lower chance of exiting the market over a 5-year period than firms inactive with intellectual property rights, all other variables equal.

-How can trademarks help your company?
+How can registering your trademarks help your business?

 - Trademarks are low cost intellectual property assets, and as such, an investment in a trademark is a worthwhile endeavor even for a very small firm.